VishGupta13/Real-Time-Object-Detection/README.md

 Numpy: Used for Scientific Computing.
 Image is stored in a numpy array.
 # To install the required library, run the following code in your terminal.
-pip install opencv-python
+-pip install opencv-python

-pip install tensorflow
+-pip install tensorflow

-pip install numpy
+-pip install numpy
 # Models
 ssdmobile net
 # Data Set